-- There are defects that must be fixed as soon as they are discovered during the same stage.
+- Some defects can be fixed as soon as they get discovered during the same stage.

-- a) Such as during the pre-slab foundation stage, if it is discovered that the expected accommodations for plumbing are not made, this problem can only be fixed during this stage before the slab is poured.
+- If the plumbing accommodations are not made during the pre-slab foundation stage, then this problem can only be fixed during this stage before the slab is poured.

 Pre-Slab Foundation Inspection